 2. Click Edit next to the form you wish to update.

-Note: If it has been longer than 30 days, the Edit option will not be available.
+Note: If it has been longer than one (1) year, the Edit option will no longer be available.
 You must click Delete to delete the record and start over.

 The Edit Universal Claim Form page is displayed.